pranav-msc/imageCaptioningAndAudio/README.md

-In case the problem is not resolvable contact me!
+In case the problem is not resolvable contact us!

 ## Reference